paulreeddev/Rika-app/README.md

 ## Project setup
 ### Database
-Aquire and fill out this variables, this app is tested on Planetscale server less database, you can chec it out on this [link](https://planetscale.com).
+Aquire and fill out this variables, this app is tested on Planetscale server less database, you can check it out [here](https://planetscale.com).
 ```
 database: DATABASE_NAME,
 user: USER_NAME,